frontity/docs/docs/guides/using-processors.md

 ## Configure Frontity to use processors

+Frontity provides the [`@frontity/html2react`](https://api.frontity.org/frontity-packages/features-packages/html2react) as the Frontity-way of converting HTML to React

+The main advantage of using the `Html2React` component (an improved version of React's [`dangerouslySetInnerHTML`](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml)) provided by the [`@frontity/html2react`](https://api.frontity.org/frontity-packages/features-packages/html2react) package is that you can add processors to parse all the HTML rendered by this component

-In order to use a processor you need to take these steps in your Frontity project:
+So, in order to use a processor you need to take these steps in your Frontity project:

 {% hint style="info" %}
 Note that if you are using an existing theme such as `mars-theme` or `twentytwenty-theme` then the `html2react` package is already installed and you don't need to follow these steps.